 There are a big number of different espadrille types.
 Below is a selection of the most common ones.

-As a normal espadrille but with a lacing for style and adjustable fit.
+As a normal espadrille but with lacing for style and adjustable fit.

-The painter Salvador Dali were especially keen on espadrilles and on most of the pictures he is wearing espadrilles with straps secured around the ankle.
+The painter Salvador Dali was especially keen on espadrilles and in most of the pictures he is wearing espadrilles with straps secured around the ankle.

-As the first version of the espadrille that really promoted diversity of product.
-It was created 1976 by Yves Saint Laurent and is still a staple in their collection.
+As the first version of the espadrille that really promoted a diversity of product.
+It was created in 1976 by Yves Saint Laurent and is still a staple in their collection.